QBI-Software/NEURON-tutorial/lessons/simple.md

 ![ap1]

-Because we are running in **Continuous Create** mode, we will make changes in **CellBuilder** and rerun the simulator to see the effect of increasing the current injection amplitude.
+Now we will rerun the simulator to see the effect of increasing the current injection amplitude.

 1. In the **PointProcess** window, change `0.6` to `1.0` in the `amp(nA)`
 1. Now rerun in the **RunControl** window, by clicking **Init &amp; Run** and we get a lovely AP.